How efficient is your home?

 Did you know that about 22% of the UK’s greenhouse gas emissions come from our homes alone?
 So although there are many ways to reduce our carbon footprint, our homes have a very important role to play in meeting emission target levels in our fight against climate change.
 Understanding how much energy is consumed in our home is therefore key to us all becoming more sustainable and conscious in the way we use energy.

 Energy in the home essentially comes in two forms: electricity and gas.
-Electricity powers appliances through cables and sockets (so any appliance or device that needs ‘juice’ runs with electricity) while gas appliances burn fuel to generate energy, for instance to heat water or your house (a gas boiler) and for cooking (gas hob).
+Electricity powers appliances through cables and sockets (so any appliance or device that needs ‘juice’ runs with electricity) while gas appliances burn fuel to generate energy, for instance, to heat water or your house (a gas boiler) and for cooking (gas hob).

 What factors determine your energy bill?

-The average energy bill for both electricity and gas in the UK is £104.50 per month and £1,254 a year but this depends on many different factors such as number of rooms, number of people living in the household and weather conditions.
+The average energy bill for both electricity and gas in the UK is £104.50 per month and £1,254 a year but this depends on many different factors such as the number of rooms, number of people living in the household and weather conditions.
 In countries that have cold winter seasons, such as the UK, heating accounts for a significant proportion of overall household energy usage.

 There are many appliances in a typical household that can also consume significant amounts of energy and there are two main factors that determine the amount of energy an appliance consumes: the energy intensiveness required for it to function and the length of time the appliance is in use.

-TIP: if your combined energy bill is more than £1,254 a year then now might be the time to take Martin Lewis’ advice and switch your supplier!
+TIP: If your combined energy bill is more than £1,254 a year then now might be the time to take Martin Lewis’ advice and switch your supplier!

 The 5 home appliances that consume the most energy: